-- a.
-An accounts receivable ledger should be maintained when multiple accounts are being collected.
-The ledger shows a running balance of amounts owed and is updated as payments are received. - b.
-If the trustee intends to turnover the accounts receivable to a third party for collection, the initial demand letter should be sent by the trustee.
-In addition, the trustee should retain a control copy of the accounts turned over and should request a periodic status report and accounting of the collection efforts undertaken, monies collected, and remaining balances due.
+b.& If the trustee intends to turnover the receivables to a third party for collection, the initial demand letter should be sent by the trustee.
+In addition, the trustee should retain a control copy of the receivables turned over and should request a periodic status report and accounting of the collection efforts undertaken, monies collected, and remaining balances due.